romene/Naturaily-netlify/_services/react-js-development.md

   With the right tools and developers, React.js applications can easily become SEO friendly.
 React offers server-side rendering which returns the Virtual DOM to the client-side.
-As Google pushes fast website rendering times to maintain good search (page?) position, this feature ensures high SEO performance.
+As Google pushes fast website rendering times to maintain good SERP rank, this feature ensures high SEO performance.
 advantage-desc-four-title: Performance
 advantage-desc-four: >-
   React’s goals is to provide the best web rendering performance.
 Given the